oscaralf/flask_messages_api/README.md

 `GET /environment`

-To be used by load balancers, service registry, etc.
+To be used by load balancing, service registry, etc.

 ### Future Dev notes